Level/rave-level/README.md

 # rave-level

-Open a leveldb handle multiple times, transparently upgrading to use [`many-level`](https://github.com/Level/many-level) when more than 1 process try to use the same leveldb data directory at once and re-electing a new master when the primary unix socket goes down.
+**Use a LevelDB database from multiple processes with seamless failover.** Normally with [`level`](https://github.com/Level/level) opening the same location more than once would result in a [`LEVEL_LOCKED`](https://github.com/Level/abstract-level#errors) error.
+With `rave-level` the first process that succeeds in taking the LevelDB lock becomes the "leader" and creates a [`many-level`](https://github.com/Level/many-level) host to which other processes connect over a unix socket (Linux and Mac) or named pipe (Windows), transparently electing a new leader when it goes down.
+Pending database operations are then retried and iterators resumed at the last visited key as if nothing happened.

+> :pushpin: Which module should I use?
+What happened to [`level-party`](https://github.com/Level/party)?
+Head over to the [FAQ](https://github.com/Level/community#faq).

 [![level badge][level-badge]](https://github.com/Level/awesome)
 [![npm](https://img.shields.io/npm/v/rave-level.svg)](https://www.npmjs.com/package/rave-level)